"I have a 41 foot 5th wheel being pulled with a three-quarter-ton diesel and have no problems so far. Love it."

 GVWR is primarily specified by the weakest link in the load bearing components such as the frame, axle assemblies, springs, tires, rims, and brakes.
 I have studied the vehicle safety pages at the National Highway Traffic Safety Administration's (NHTSA) website.
 It is clear that NHTSA is very concerned about braking capacity.
 NHTSA requires that all fully loaded vehicles will safely stop.
 The brakes must stop the vehicle within a specified distance when the vehicle is at the maximum GVWR.
 Exceeding the GVWR can result in failure to stop within a safe distance resulting in serious injury or death.

-The trailer's braking capacity is never included.
-Trailer brakes are only required to stop the trailer, not the towing combination.
+The trailer's braking capacity is never included in the tow vehicle's GVWR or GCWR.
+Trailer brakes are only required to stop the trailer at its GVWR, not the towing combination.
 Therefore, if the trailer's kingpin or tongue weight causes the tow vehicle's GVWR to be exceeded, there is a potential braking hazard.
+When both vehicles are under the GVWR, they should stop at the normal distance with the combined brakes.

-The GCWR is assigned by manufacturers and includes the powertrain's capabilities such as the engine, transmission, driveshaft, differential, and the gear ratio.
+The GCWR is assigned by manufacturers and includes the powertrain's capabilities such as the engine, transmission, driveshaft, axle assembly, and the gear ratio.
 Any of the powertrain's components, or combinations thereof, may create the weakest link in the powertrain.

-When viewing some tow rating charts, you may note that identical vehicles with the only mechanical difference being the gear ratio will have different GCWRs and maximum trailer weight ratings.
-The Ram trailer towing charts provides a good example of this.
+When viewing some tow rating charts, you may note that identical vehicles with the only mechanical difference being the gear ratio will have different GCWRs and maximum trailer weight ratings (TWR).
+The Ram trailer towing charts provide a good example of this.

 The important thing to remember when someone states that his or her truck tows it just fine with no problems is to be cautious of that statement.
 Just because someone is towing it, that is no proof that the tow vehicle is not exceeding weight safety ratings, nor does it prove another family of different size can do the same.
 Just like a finger print is different for every person, not all towing situations are the same for every individual or family.